 Large volume parenterals must be:

-- Free of preservatives.
+- The LVP is free of preservatives.

 - The LVP is supplied in sizes appropriate to label claims facilitating use of the contents promptly following initial entry.